 2.7 Provisioning of Service

 i.
 To order any of our services, you can visit our retail shops in any city where we have coverage.
-You can also order via our website www.ipnxnigeria.net.
+You can also order via our website www.ipnxnigeria.net or call our sales team on +234 1 633 0000.
 You will have to pay for the customer premises equipment and at least one month’s subscription for any selected plan based on our product price list.
-Your service will be activated within 24 hours after confirming your payment.
+Your service will be activated within 7 days after confirming your payment.

 ii.
 You agree to follow any reasonable instructions that we may give you relating to use of the service, and to allow us access to your premises if required.
 You also agree to get any permission needed from someone else if we have to use their land or put our equipment on their premises.